AlexanderDevelopment/CaseStudyForJustPlay/README.md

 ### Default Approach
 If the object context is unknown, **DOTween** is the simplest and most flexible starting point.
 It can be replaced later as the requirements become clearer.
+You can also use the regular Vector3.MoveTowards, and to determine if the object has reached the destination, use Vector3.Distance(a, b).
 ---

 ## Problem 2: Prototype